The Story of

 Bob Lalasz founded Science+Story in 2016 after starting and directing The Nature Conservancy's science communications program.
 For 20 years he has delivered marketing and communication strategy and editorial guidance to organizations driven by science, research and ideas.

-He has helped his clients develop thought leadership content for their own audiences as well as Axios, CNN.com, Ensia, Foreign Affairs, Grist, Issues in Science & Technology, Nature, the New York Times, OneZero, Scientific American, Stanford Social Innovation Review, Ensia, OneZero, the World Economic Forum and Grist, among other elite media outlets.
+He has helped his clients develop thought leadership content for their own audiences as well as Axios, CNN.com, Ensia, Foreign Affairs, Grist, Issues in Science & Technology, Nature, the New York Times, OneZero, Scientific American, Stanford Social Innovation Review, and the World Economic Forum.